Family Violence Council

 How does Family Violence Council spend its money?

 Family Violence Council directs 85% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Family Violence Council tax-deductible?